Live-Z Calibration and Mesh Bed Leveling on the Prusa i3 Mk3¶

 The gaps between lines and holes between the interior and perimeter lines at the bottom-right indicate the nozzle is too high (not negative enough).

-I lowered the nozzle in large-ish increments (-0.02mm) until results start to even out just before the center of the print.
+I lowered the nozzle in large-ish increments (-0.04-0.06mm) until results start to even out just before the center of the print, then slow to +/- 0.02mm increments as it starts looking good.

-I continued lowering (making more negative) the nozzle until lines began to appear ragged and distort adjacent lines past the center mark, eventually getting so low that the filament is scraped away.
-Note that while this might appear as gaps between lines, the extrusions are ragged and inconsistent.
+For this example, I continued lowering (making more negative) the nozzle until lines began to appear ragged and distort adjacent lines past the center mark, eventually getting so low that the filament is scraped away.
+Note that while this might also show gaps between lines, the extrusions are ragged and inconsistent.
 Compare this to the uniform lines created with the nozzle too high and you’ll quickly be able to judge which way to move the nozzle.

 Finally, I returned the nozzle to the “good” height with most consistent results at the top-left corner before the print completed.